EdDuarte/website/content/projects/vokter.md

 # OSGi-based architecture

-Vokter support for reading of a given MediaType is provided by Reader modules, where raw content is converted into a clean string filtered of non-informative data (e.g. XML tags).
+Vokter support for reading of a given ``MediaType`` is provided by Reader modules, where raw content is converted into a clean string filtered of non- informative data (e.g. XML tags).
 These modules are loaded in a OSGi-based architecture, meaning that compiled Reader classes can be loaded or unloaded without requiring a reboot.
-When needed, usually when reading a new document or snapshot, Vokter will query for available Readers by Content-Type supported.
+When needed, usually when reading a new document or snapshot, Vokter will query for available Readers by ``Content-Type`` supported.

 This same plugin-like architecture is implemented for Stemmer modules.
 Using a language detection prediction model, Vokter determines the most probable